mapeveri/ddd-cqrs-aws-example/README.md

         composer install

-5. In the browser execute http://localhost:8000
+5. Go to the browser and visit http://localhost:8000